comp-lin-alg/comp-lin-alg-course/doc/source/L2_QR_factorisation.rst

    :func:`cla_utils.exercises3.householder`.
 If you have not already done so, you will need to modified :func:`cla_utils.exercises3.householder` to use the ``kmax`` argument.
-You may make use of the built-in tridiagonal solve algorithm :func:`numpy.linalg.solve_triangular` (we shall consider tridiagonal matrix algorithms briefly later).
+You may make use of the built-in triangular solve algorithm :func:`scipy.linalg.solve_triangular` (we shall consider triangular matrix algorithms briefly later).
 The test script ``test_exercises3.py`` in the ``test`` directory will also test this function.